L1-Penalized Quantile Regression in High-Dimensional Sparse Models: Proof of Lemmas 6-7 (used in Theorem 3)

 has a VC index bounded by $cm$ for some universal constant $c$.
 (2) There are universal constants $C$ and $c$ such that for any $m\leq n$ the function class

 has the the uniform covering numbers bounded as

-\end{lemma} \begin{proof} The proof of part (1) follows by showing that the corresponding subgraph class is created by at most $K$ operations of taking unions, intersections, and complements of VC classes of sets with VC index at most $m$, and then appealing to \cite{vdV-W} Lemma 2.6.17.
-We relegate the details to \cite{Supplementary Materail} for brevity.
+\end{lemma} \begin{proof} The proof involves standard combinatorial arguments and is relegated to the Supplementary Material Appendix \ref{Supplementary Material}. \comment{The proof of part (1) follows by showing that the corresponding subgraph class is created by at most $K$ operations of taking unions, intersections, and complements of VC classes of sets with VC index at most $m$, and then appealing to \cite{vdV-W} Lemma 2.6.17.
+We relegate the details to the Supplementary Material Appendix \ref{Supplementary Material} for brevity.

 To show part (2) let $\mathcal{F}_T$ denote a restriction of $\mathcal{F}_{m}$ for a particular choice of $m$ non-zero components.
 Part (1) implies $ N(\epsilon\|F_T\|_{Q,2}, \mathcal{F}_T,L_2(Q)) \leq C(cm)(16e)^{cm}( 1/\epsilon)^{2(cm-1)},$ where $C$ is a universal constant (see \cite{vdV-W} Theorem 2.6.7).
-Since we have at most $\binom{p}{m} \leq (ep/m)^m $ different restrictions $T$, the total covering number is bounded according the statement of the lemma. \end{proof}
+Since we have at most $\binom{p}{m} \leq (ep/m)^m $ different restrictions $T$, the total covering number is bounded according the statement of the lemma.} \end{proof}